Mistextreme/clout_k9scent/README.md

 ## 🐕 Scent Blocking
 This system includes a scent blocker item (scent_blocker) usable via inventory systems to prevent scent drops for 60 seconds.
 You may customize this item in your inventory resource.

+## 🛡️ License
+Copyright (c) 2025 CreatorBailey

+This script is the intellectual property of the author.
+You are granted permission to use it under the following conditions:

+1. You may use this script on personal or public FiveM servers.
+2. You may NOT redistribute, reupload, or resell this script.
+3. You may NOT modify or republish this script without permission.
+4. You must credit the original author if showcased publicly.
+5. Commercial use (e.g., use in paid servers or server packages) is not allowed without written permission.

+By using this script, you agree to these terms.

+For custom use cases or commercial licensing, contact me via Discord or the FiveM forums.